 On June 24, 2021, the Company announced that it had renewed the agreement between DSV and the Company on a month-to-month basis for the first DSV route, as the initial term concluded during the three months ended June 30, 2021, as defined in the original agreement.

-During the three months ended March 31, 2022, the Company received approval from Transport Canada for the implementation of dangerous goods transportation with the DSV route.
+On March 15, 2022, the Company received approval from Transport Canada for the implementation of dangerous goods transportation with the DSV route.